AllThingsSmitty/must-watch-css/notes/README.md

 ### Tools:
 * [uncss](https://github.com/giakki/uncss)
-* You can use a grunt task to run over your site and only write the CSS rules you actually use.
+* You can use a grunt task to run over your site and only write the used CSS rules.

 ### Talks:
 * [Automating the Removal of Unused CSS](https://www.youtube.com/watch?v=833xr1MyE30&list=PLUS3uVC08ZaqVEGFkl_dS_3FUzILkOIzA)